TrivadisPF/platys-modern-data-platform/cookbooks/recipes/kafka-sasl-scram-authentication-kraft/README.md

 ---
 technologies:       kafka
 version:				1.17.0
-validated-at:			3.10.2023
+validated-at:			15.10.2023
 ---

-# Kafka SASL/SCRAM Authentication
+# Kafka SASL/SCRAM Authentication with KRaft

-This recipe will show how to use Kafka with SASL/SCRAM Authentication enabled and the usage of a client (AKHQ) to access it.
+This recipe will show how to use Kafka with SASL/SCRAM Authentication enabled in a KRaft setup and the usage of a client (AKHQ) to access it.

 ## Initialise data platform